 Talking to the customers and offering options

 For repeat users who the bank doesn’t think are in financial difficulty, the bank will have to send letters warning them about their overdraft usage and its costs.

 Where a repeat user appears to be in financial difficulty, the bank has to try to talk to the customer about their situation.
 Then it should offer suitable options to reduce overdraft use over a reasonable period of time and to address financial difficulties:

 - There is no definition of “a reasonable period”.
 Three or four years is used in assessing people with persistent credit card debt but I would expect it to be less if the overdraft amount was not large.

 - The suitable options could include offering a loan at a lower rate of interest to repay the overdraft, or reducing or freezing interest and charges on the account.

-- It seems likely that reducing or freezing charges would lead to an arrangement o pay marker on your credit record.
+- It seems likely that reducing or freezing charges would lead to an arrangement to pay being recorded on your credit record.